-What Residents can do about the Asian tiger mosquito?
+What can residents do about the Asian tiger mosquito?

 The Asian tiger mosquito can be identified by its unique size, color, and feeding habits.
-The mosquito is approximately 1⁄4-inch long and has distinctive black and white stripes across its body and legs.
+The mosquito is approximately 1/4-inch long and has distinctive black and white stripes across its body and legs.
 This is an aggressive, day-time biting mosquito.
-While there is currently no indication that these mosquitoes are infected, they are capable of transmitting viruses that cause dengue, chikungunya, and encephalitis.
+While there is currently no indication that those mosquitoes are infected, they are capable of transmitting viruses that cause dengue and chikungunya.

-There is no vaccine or cure for dengue or chikungunya.
+There is currently no vaccine or cure for chikungunya or dengue fever.
 These illnesses are typically severe and debilitating, causing high fever and severe joint and muscle pains lasting a week to several months.
 Infected travelers returning to areas where Asian tiger mosquitoes are present can infect local mosquitoes increasing the risk of localized disease transmission.
-Both of these diseases spread rapidly making them significant public health concerns.
+Both of these diseases spread rapidly making them significant public concerns.